bihariburger/E-commerce-website/README.md

 # E-commerce-website
 # E-commerce Website Project

-This project is a fully functional **E-commerce Website** created as a part of the Computer Programming practical (FCCS0102) at Netaji Subhas University of Technology.
+This project is a fully functional **E-commerce Website**.
 The website allows users to browse various fashion products, such as winter jackets, and make purchases online.

 ## Table of Contents
 - [Project Overview](#project-overview)